 - Accommodation: shared same sex rooms in a beach bungalow

-- Food: 3 meals per day except for weekends lunches and dinners (only breakfast is provided)
+- Meals: 3 per day except for weekends lunches and dinners (only breakfast is provided on weekends)

 - Airport/ferry pick up and drop off